mpv-player/mpv/DOCS/man/en/ao.rst

         Sets the device number to use.
 Playing a file with ``-v`` will show a list of available devices.

+sdl
+    SDL 1.2+ audio output driver.
+Should work everywhere where SDL 1.2 builds, but may require the SDL_AUDIODRIVER environment variable to be set appropriately for your system.

+    buflen=<length>
+        Sets the audio buffer length in seconds.
+Is used only approximately, or even disaregarded entirely by the sound system.
+Playing a file with ``-v`` will show the requested and obtained exact buffer size.
+A value of 0 selects the sound system default.

+    bufcnt=<count>
+        Sets the number of extra audio buffers in mpv.
+Usually needs not be changed.

 null
     Produces no audio output but maintains video playback speed.
 Use ``--no-audio`` for benchmarking.